spirozh/fives/README.md

 ## OUTLINE OF INTERACTION

-* a five is selected from the collection of fives
+* a five is selected from the collection of fives as an example

-* visitor is shown the five as drawn as an example on an HTML5 canvas
+* visitor is shown the example on a clean HTML5 canvas

 * visitor then draws a five over the example on the HTML5 canvas